View on GitHub

 The schedule is available here.
 Check it out frequently as the readings for each week will be included here.

-The schedule combines lectures with discussion-based sessions led by the instructor.
+The schedule combines lectures with discussion-based sessions led by the instructor as well as workshops geared towards helping you with A1 and A2.
 Most lectures and discussion sessions require working on some readings before class.